Ted Karras Sr.

 Theodore George Karras Sr. (January 31, 1934 – January 26, 2016) was a National Football League (NFL) player.
 He played for nine seasons with four teams, winning a championship with the Chicago Bears in 1963 as a guard.
 Karras played college football for Indiana University.
-His son, Ted Karras Jr., played college football for Northwestern University and in the NFL for the Washington Redskins in 1987 and is currently the head football coach at Walsh University.
+His son, Ted Karras Jr., played college football for Northwestern University and in the NFL for the Washington Redskins in 1987 and is currently the head football coach at Marian University.
 His brothers, Lou Karras and Alex Karras, also played in the NFL.
-His grandson, Ted Karras III, played college football at the University of Illinois at Urbana–Champaign, played for the New England Patriots winning two Super Bowls and now plays for the Cincinnati Bengals.
+His grandson, Ted Karras III, played college football at the University of Illinois Urbana–Champaign, played for the New England Patriots winning two Super Bowls and now plays for the Cincinnati Bengals.